cs-uob/COMS20012/docs/labs/Lab2.md

 ## Exercise 2: Capturing Frames and encoding:
 Open a Firefox browser on the Host.
 Select Edit > Preferences > Privacy and select Never remember history and click on clear all current history.
 Click Close.
 Make sure that the startup home page of your browser is Google or Ubuntu Google.
 Close the browser.

-On Wireshark application (assuming it is still running!), select Capture > Restart (the yellow arrow) from the top menu bar.
+On Wireshark application (assuming it is still running!), select Capture > Restart (the green arrow) from the top menu bar.
 All captured and displayed Frames should be cleared from the top pane.
 Note – Almost instantaneously new frames are captured, the network is busy all the time, auto discover, etc.

 In a terminal (on the Host) type nslookup google.com to force the generation of Domain Name requests.
 You screen should look something like [this](https://github.com/cs-uob/COMS20012/blob/master/docs/materials/Screenshot_2023-02-05_10-20-57.png).